• Insurance Claims

 Lubbock Insurance Claims Attorney

-Whether you have been the victim of an auto accident, vandalism, or a West Texas hailstorm, you may be unexpectedly thrust into the realm of insurance claims.
-Here are some important tips to successfully making your claim:
+If you have been the victim of an auto accident, vandalism, or a West Texas hailstorm, you may have an unexpected insurance claim.
+Here are some important tips to make your claim successful:

-1. Following a loss, begin gathering and keeping important documentation immediately.
+1. Following a loss, begin gathering and keeping important documents immediately.
 This includes:

 • Receipts for items lost or damaged